ddeutils/ddeapp-fastapi/README.md

 # Data Framework Application: *FastAPI*

-Data Framework API App use that routing with FastAPI
+Data Framework API Application that routing with FastAPI.

 **Table of Contents**: